Serving Humanity Through Positive Social Change

 Important Credentialing Information

 Due to higher education regulation changes effective July 1, 2011, Wake Forest University is currently authorized to enroll students residing in only the following states and territories in its online degree programs: AK, AZ, CA, CO, CT, DE, FL, GA, HI, ID, IL, IN, KS, LA, MD, ME, MI, MO, MS, NC, ND, NE, NJ, NV, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VA, VT, VI, WV, and WY.
 In many locations, authorization is pending and students may likely be able to enroll in Wake Forest’s online degree programs.
 Please call our office to determine this status if you live in AL, AR, DC, IA, KY, MA, MN, MT, NH, NM, NY, OK, PR, WA, and WI.
-The WFU MA Human Services program is not authorized by the State Board for Career and Technical Education for online delivery in the state of North Dakota.
+The WFU MA Human Services program is not authorized by the State Board for Career and Technical Education for online delivery in North Dakota.

 Each state’s counseling licensure board determines the licensing requirements for candidates seeking license as a counseling professional (some states have titles other than LPC).
 If you wish to enroll in one of our online offerings and are located in ND, MO, KS or IL, please note that no purely online degree, including that offered by Wake Forest, is sufficient for licensure as a counseling professional in those states.
 However, this limitation regarding online courses does not apply to either the school counseling program within the Master of Arts in Counseling program or the Master of Arts in Human Services.